Last updated on.

 - Emergency motivational letter to self (plus digital version if you have a smartphone)!

-Added Bonus: How To Get Over Your Fear Of Bicycle Maintenance & Repairs
+Bonus #2: How To Get Over Your Fear Of Bike Maintenance & Repairs

 In the process, you’ll find out what tools you need and how to use them, as well as what you’re comfortable with tackling yourself in terms of maintenance and repairs.

 There are many good books on the subject of bicycle repairs and maintenance, and of course there is no end of information online.
-To save you some dredging, though, the most comprehensive and long-standing starting points for mechanical knowledge are the websites of Park Tool and the late Sheldon Brown.
+To save you some dredging, though, the most comprehensive and long-standing starting points for mechanical knowledge are Park Tool (who also have a great Youtube channel) and the website of the late Sheldon Brown.

-Anything else you’d pack in your cycle touring toolkit that hasn’t been mentioned here?
-Let us know in the comments!
+That really is your lot!
+Anything else you’d pack in your toolkit that hasn’t been mentioned here?
+Let us know in the comments.